 Kathy: Hartford Correctional Center is a maximum security prison.
 Do you ever fear for your safety?

 Miranda: I’ve never worried about my safety.
-I feel how hungry these guys are for real love.
+I feel like how hungry these guys are for real love.
 Most have suffered such abuse, and such hardness has formed around that.
-It’s so beautiful watching them soften with the practice.
+It’s so beautiful watching these guys who are so tough softening with the practice.
 That’s when I know the work is working.
 One inmate shared, “I haven’t been hugged in two years.
 All I want is a hug from my mom.”
 We’ve had guys cry in there.
 I feel so much love for these guys.

 No sex offenders are allowed in the group.
 Other than that, anyone can come.
 One beautiful man had an 80-year sentence.
 I don’t know what he did but in that room, it was so beautiful to be with him and his gentleness, which I know is not how he shows up on the outside.

-Kathy: What have you learned from your experience at the center?
+Kathy: What have you learned from your experience at the correctional center?

 Miranda: I go in there believing in the goodness of these men and their capacity to make different choices, like anybody.
 And I realize that I’m not that different from them.
 I’m a hair’s breath away from that same situation myself.
 If I’m going to really live this practice, I have to recognize my capacity for violence myself.
 That helps me equalize what’s happening in there.

-In closing, a participant at the correctional center program wrote a personal letter to Miranda after he was transferred to another center.
-This quote from that letter is testimony to the power of mindfulness in his life:
+A participant at the correctional center mindfulness program wrote a personal letter to Miranda after he was transferred to another center.
+This quote from that letter is testimony to the transformative power that mindfulness has had on his life:

 “For the first time in forever, I can really sit with myself and be inside my head and with myself on so many levels.
 There isn’t a battle going on within me.
 I am calm….
 Again, thank you for what you do, and how you have helped me.”

-We are grateful to Miranda, her dad and all the others who are venturing forth to offer this powerful teaching where it is so desperately needed.
+We are grateful to Miranda, her dad and all the others who are venturing forth to offer this powerful teaching where it is needed the most.